-Students of any age are prohibited from the possessing, using, manufacturing, or distributing marijuana and other paraphernalia on the Virginia Wesleyan University campus.
+Students of any age are prohibited from possessing, using, manufacturing, or distributing marijuana and other paraphernalia on the Virginia Wesleyan University campus.
 Sanctions for violating this policy are consistent with the sanctions regarding the use, possession, and or distribution of illicit and unlawful drugs.
-These can be found on page 65-66 of the Student Handbook.